Chevrotain/chevrotain/packages/website/docs/guide/concrete_syntax_tree.md

 }
 ```

-Alternatively it is possible to refactor the grammar in such a way that both alternatives
+Alternatively, it is possible to refactor the grammar in such a way that both alternatives
-Would be completely wrapped in their own Non-Terminal "sub" rules.
+would be completely wrapped in their own Non-Terminal "sub" rules.

 ```javascript
 $.RULE("statements", () => {